syncfusion-content/angularjs-docs/angularjs/Kanban/Overview.md

 ---
-title: Kanban - Overview
+title: Overview	| AngularJS | Kanban
-description: Kanban Introduction
+description: Learn here about Kanban Introduction in Syncfusion Essential AngularJS Kanban Control, its elements, and more.
 platform: AngularJS
 control: Kanban
 documentation: ug
 keywords: ejkanban, overview, kanban board, js kanban
 ---

-# Overview
+# Overview in AngularJS Kanban

 The Kanban control is an efficient way to visualize the workflow at each stage along its path to completion.
 The most important features available are Swim lane, filtering, and editing.